JingzhouHu/home/_pages/about.md

 **Non-convex optimization** algorithms that are computationally efficient and (hopefully) with optimality guarantees.

-**Applications** in various areas, including traditional machine learning, data analytics, natural language processing, and computer vision.
+**Applications** in various areas, including machine learning, data analytics, natural language processing, and computer vision.

 Now I'm shifting to some interesting new topics, stay tuned :D